Bosques de Neblina - Selva Central Biosphere Reserve (Peru)

 The site, designated as a Biosphere Reserve in 2020, shares its northern border with the Oxapampa-Ashaninka-Yanesha Biosphere Reserve and has a total surface area of more than 812,000 ha (2,000,000 acres), broken down as follows:

 - Core area(s): 71,544 ha (176,789 acres)

 - Transition zone(s): 660,218 ha (1,631,434 acres)

-This drainage basin supplies water for agricultural use and human consumption in the Chanchamayo and Peren valleys which are home to diverse population groups including Quechuans and Ashaninkas.
-Agriculture, forestry and fishing are important sources of income.
+This drainage basin supplies water for agricultural use and human consumption in the Chanchamayo and Peren valleys, home to diverse population groups, including Quechuans and Ashaninkas.
+In addition, agriculture, forestry and fishing are important sources of income.

-In addition to being a strategic location between the Peruvian capital of Lima and other Amazonian towns, the location of the Biosphere Reserve is one of the country’s main tourist destinations, with both cultural and nature-based attractions.
+In addition to being a strategic location between the Peruvian capital of Lima and other Amazonian towns, the site of the Biosphere Reserve is one of the country's leading tourist destinations, with cultural and nature-based attractions.

 Representative flora in the Biosphere Reserve includes the Polylepis forests and the Queen of the Andes (Puya raimondii), known for its giant flower spike.